 Social Media Policy

-Responsibility for policy: Assistant Vice-Chancellor (Communications, Marketing and Engagement)
+Responsibility for policy: Director of Marketing and Communications

 Approving authority: Vice-Chancellor

 Last reviewed: April 2015

 - This policy applies to all staff of the University of Waikato.

 - The purpose of this policy is to:

 - provide guidance to staff with respect to both personal and official University use of social media, and